ritch/mdoq/README.md

 # JDBQ
 JSON Database Query API

-**Problem** When using JSON everywhere, I tend to write the same code over and over to build queries or CRUD operations as JSON objects.
-Why not modularize this problem into just querying and modifying data and provide an easy way to implement middlewares for the actual execution and storage?
+**Problem** Most sources of JSON data can be expose over HTTP.
+Even though they can be accessed over the same transport protocol, the actual client interface is usually different or non-existent.
+Why not modularize this problem into an intuitive HTTP client API that can be adapted for any source of JSON data.

-**Solution** A simple, fluent, API for building and executing JSON based query / CRUD objects.
-Easily pluggable to support HTTP Requests, MongoDB, HTML5 localStorage, Redis, and CouchDB.
+**Solution** A simple, fluent, HTTP compatible API for reading and writing JSON from any source including non-HTTP.
+Easily pluggable to support **HTTP Requests**, **JSON REST APIs**, **MongoDB**, **HTML5 localStorage**, and **CouchDB**.

 ## Examples